Customer experience management: Strategies and trends for a redefined world

 Why is customer experience management important?CXM, like customer service, is an important aspect in building and sustaining brands.
-With excellent customer experience management, businesses can generate and boost revenue, strengthen brand reputation and image, improve customer loyalty, and reduce customer churn, among others.
+With excellent customer experience management, businesses can generate and boost revenue, strengthen brand reputation and image, improve customer loyalty, and retention rate and reduce customer churn, among others.
 In addition, statistics indicate that:

 - 73% of companies with above-average customer experience perform better financially than their competitors.

 - Brands with superior CX bring in 5.7 times more revenue than competitors that lag behind in CX.